 Case Studies feature students who have enrolled in individual speech-language therapy at the National Technical Institute for the Deaf (NTID).
 The focus varies so that readers see the scope of instruction provided at NTID and the diversity of students accessing clinical services.
 Case studies address intelligibility, voice, pitch, articulation, pronunciation, spoken language and accent reduction as well as students' use of hearing aids/cochlear implants.

 To put these Case Studies in a context, it would be beneficial for the reader to become familiar with RIT/NTID.
 NTID was formally established in 1965 through an Act of Congress (Public Law 89-36) and admitted the first students in 1968.
-NTID, the first technological college for students who are deaf and hard of hearing, is one of the eight colleges of the Rochester Institute of Technology, located in Rochester, NY.
+NTID, the first technological college for students who are deaf and hard of hearing, is one of the nine colleges of the Rochester Institute of Technology, located in Rochester, NY.
 While the highest degrees awarded by the college of NTID are associate degrees, approximately 40% of the 1250 deaf and hard of hearing students are mainstreamed within the greater university which offers bachelor and master degree programs.
 Learn more: NTID at a Glance.

 The vast majority of NTID students are born deaf to hearing parents and have an average PTA of approximately 92 dB and entering age of 20 years.
 Students come from a broad range of educational backgrounds including schools for the deaf and mainstreamed programs in public schools with varying support services.
 Students enter NTID with differing communication preferences and skills, as indicated on the Language/Communication Background Questionnaire which they fill out after acceptance to the college.
 Approximately 29% prefer ASL (sign language with no voice) while 14% prefer speech without sign language and the majority (57%) prefer simultaneous communication (signs with speech).

-Quarter 2: "Students who were staffed varied widely in their background and motivation for seeking speech-language therapy.
+Semester Summary: "Students who were staffed varied widely in their background and motivation for seeking speech-language therapy.
 One student attended a school for the deaf, another had attended both deaf and mainstreamed schools and others were always mainstreamed.
 One student with strong spoken language skills had a primary focus on improving written English, while another had excellent English skills and wanted to improve speech-reading and articulation.
 Two students had objectives related to improving voice quality, with one needing to coordinate respiration and phonation to reduce vocal tension and the other trying to lower habitual pitch.
 One student came from a French speaking background and was learning not only the English sound system to assist in pronunciation, but also functional communication in our American culture.
-Several students had no recent experience with amplification but were investigating the possible benefits of the newer digital hearing aids.
+Several students had no recent experience with amplification but were investigating the possible benefits of current available digital hearing aids.
 Many of the students were cross-registered into RIT Bachelors level programs.
 In all, the students seemed highly motivated to improve their spoken language and had good retention of what they were learning in therapy."